Travel

 Conference hotel – A hotel designated by the conference sponsor or organizer as a conference hotel.

-Designee – The person who has written permission from the executive director to act on their behalf.
-The executive director is responsible for selecting a designee who has the knowledge, skills, and experience to make decisions in the best interest of the agency.
+Designee – The person who has written permission from the executive director to act on the executive director’s behalf.

 Executive director – The executive leader of an agency.